-Based on the Panel's findings at the conclusion of stage 1 of the assessment process, the Panel does not consider it necessary to proceed with stage 2 of the assessment process.
+As discussed in the draft determination, based on the Panel's findings at the conclusion of stage 1 of the assessment process, the Panel does not consider it necessary to proceed with stage 2 of the assessment process.

 The key issues which were considered by the Panel during stage 1, with the support of analysis undertaken by GHD, are discussed further in chapter 3.
-The Panel's conclusions in relation to these issues forms the basis of the Panel's draft determination in respect of AEMO's request, which is set out in detail in chapter 4.
+The Panel's conclusions in relation to these issues forms the basis of the Panel's final determination in respect of AEMO's request, which is set out in detail in chapter 4.